SahilKr24/aria2aws/README.md

 ### Perquisites
 * Knowing your way around a command-line.(MUST!
 XD)
 * An ec2 instance on aws with the following configuration(1-vCPU, 1-gig RAM and 30GB of storage).
 This configuration is eligible for free tier for 1 year.
-There are various guides on the internet that show how to set up an instance.*
+There are various guides on the internet that show how to set up an instance.
 * A public IP(elastic IP) to connect to your system and ssh/putty connection to login into the server.
 * Knowledge of opening various ports to your instance via security groups.

 ## Table of Contents:
-1. SSHing into and setting up the server.
+1. SSH-ing into and setting up the server.
 2. Installing aria2c and setting up *aria2.conf* file.
 3. Setting up *rclone* to upload files to personal google drive.
 4. Writing a shell script to upload files when download completes automatically.